 Students with gifted and talented abilities often display advanced characteristics, as compared with students of the same age.
-If several GT characteristics are observed on a regular basis over time, Gifted and Talented testing might be considered in order to identify possible educational needs and provide appropriate services.
+If several G/T characteristics are observed on a regular basis over time, Gifted and Talented testing should be considered in order to identify possible educational needs and provide appropriate services.

 Students with gifted and talented abilities often display some of the following characteristics:

 - Advanced Language: Uses advanced language compared to peers.
 Enjoys telling detailed stories.
 Has large storehouse of information and extensive vocabulary.
 Expressive.
 Makes comparisons to explain relationships.